-Kourtney And Khloe Kardashian Are Reportedly In Talks For Spin-Off Show According To ‘Radar Online’
+Kourtney And Khloe Kardashian Are Reportedly In Talks For Spinoff Show, According To ‘Radar Online’

 “They really need to get these contracts inked before they move forward with anything.
 Once they do, shooting for their spinoff could start as early as this summer.”

 As The Inquisitr recently shared, Khloe also has another business that she has been working on.
-The mother of one has reportedly trademarked the name Khlo-Fit and she has plans to use it on her upcoming fitness line which is expected to include everything from weights, boxing gloves, resistance bands, punching bags, exercise benches, and exercise balls along with exercise bikes and treadmills.
+The mother of one has reportedly trademarked the name Khlo-Fit and she has plans to use it on her upcoming fitness line, which is expected to include everything from weights, boxing gloves, resistance bands, punching bags, exercise benches, and exercise balls along with exercise bikes and treadmills.
 The insider shares that Khloe wants to start the line to help people get fit and stay healthy.

-And for now, fans will just have to wait and see if Khloe and Kourt do indeed get another spinoff but for now, they can catch new episodes of Keeping Up With the Kardashians on Sundays on E!
+And for now, fans will just have to wait and see if Khloe and Kourt do indeed get another spinoff, but for now, they can catch new episodes of Keeping Up With the Kardashians on Sundays on E! network.